karl152/w11-apps/README.md

 # w11-apps
-some small utilities inspired by x11-apps
+some small utilities inspired by <a href="https://packages.debian.org/trixie/x11-apps">x11-apps</a>